-- Learn about environmental problems and become aware of solutions - Consider the positive impact of eating - Develop confidence in giving their opinions
+- Learn about environmental problems and become aware of solutions - Consider the positive impact of eating less meat - Develop confidence in giving their opinions

-One Day a Week - Film

-One Day a Week - Script
+One Day a Week - Film One Day a Week - Script

 - Film Review: Ask the children to review the film.
 What did they like about it?
 What didn't they like?
 Do they think the overall message comes across well?
 Would they recommend the film to their friends and family? - Film Posters: Have children design posters to advertise One Day a Week. - Meat Free Monday Menus: Encourage each child to design a meal for a Meat Free Monday.
-Make a display of their artwork entitled "Which Meat Free Monday meal would you choose?". - Impact Calculator: Have children use the MFM Impact Calculator at meatfreemondays.com/calculator to find Meat free Monday or more.
+Make a display of their artwork entitled "Which Meat Free Monday meal would you choose?". - Impact Calculator: Have children use the MFM Impact Calculator at meatfreemondays.com/calculator to find out how much forest, water and how many greenhouse gases they could save by doing Meat free Monday or more.